Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Non-magnetized configuration of NSWH systems

 By using the anisotropy profile shown by Eq.~(\ref{CHEW}), Eq.~(\ref{conservationlawnonmag}) can be integrated to give

-Note that in this work we use the polytropic equation of state (EOS), which reads \cite{Dzhunushaliev2012,Nojiri2024,daSilva2021,Godani2024,Ray2007}
+Note that in this work we use the polytropic equation of state (EOS), which reads \citep{Dzhunushaliev2012,Nojiri2024,daSilva2021,Godani2024,Ray2007}

-In this paper, we adopt the same parameters as those used in Ref.~\cite{Nojiri2024}, namely $K = 100~\mathrm{km}^2$ and $n=1$.
+In this paper, we adopt the same parameters as those used by~\cite{Nojiri2024}, namely $K = 100~\mathrm{km}^2$ and $n=1$.
 Therefore, the EOS reduces to $p_r = K \rho^2$.
-For the matter-energy density profile, we also follow Ref.~\cite{Nojiri2024} and employ a Tolman--VII-like profile, i.e.
+For the matter-energy density profile, we also follow~\cite{Nojiri2024} and employ a Tolman--VII-like profile, i.e.

 where $\rho_c$ denotes the energy density of the NS matter at $r=r_0$.

 With straightforward integration of Eq.~(\ref{conservationlawnonmag}), one finds

 where $\nu_c$ is the integration constant.
 Consequently, the temporal metric function reads